strongloop/strongloop.com2/_posts/2018-11-02-october-milestone.md

-another changing the url parser used by the connector in [PR#462](https://github.com/strongloop/loopback-connector-mongodb/pull/462), that introduced breaking changes and also required the connector to drop support for `mongodb@3.2` which was reached End of Life in September 2018.
+another changing the url parser used by the connector in [PR#462](https://github.com/strongloop/loopback-connector-mongodb/pull/462), that introduced breaking changes and also required the connector to drop support for `mongodb@3.2` which reached End of Life in September 2018.
 We made the neccessary changes in our CI infrastructure to accomodate those changes and were able to land all 3 PRs and release a minor and patch update versions for the connector.
 We continue to work on the connector and will be releasing a major